 3=.
 Powell&Pressburger, Kubrick, Scorsese, Haneke

 7=.
-Chaplin, Murnau, Lang, Renoir, Hawks, Wilder, Kazan, Spielberg, Lynch, Tarantino, W. Anderson
+Chaplin, Murnau, Lang, Capra, Hawks, Wilder, Kazan, Peckinpah, Spielberg, Lynch, Tarantino, W. Anderson

 Note that my year-champions win Best Picture Oscars 9 times (Sunrise, All Quiet On The Western Front, It Happened One Night, Casablanca, Godfather, Annie Hall, Amadeus, Unforgiven, No Country for Old Men), and the top prize at Cannes 6 times (Third Man, Blow-Up, Taxi Driver, All That Jazz, Pulp Fiction, Amour), and there's no overlap between these sub-lists (thanks to Rocky, Kramer v.
-Kramer, and Forrest Gump).
+Kramer, Forrest Gump, and Argo).
+[Update: finally in 2019, Parasite was my best &, famously, was the first film since Marty (1955) to win both the Best Picture Oscar and the Palm d'Or.]

-2017 Note: There are only ten women-directed films on my list, with Leni Riefenstahl's Olympia (1938) as my first, Agnes Varda's Cleo from 5 to 7 (1961) as my second (and my only woman-directed year-topper), Chantal Akerman's Jeanne Dielmann (1975) as my third, Varda again with Vagabond (1985) as my fourth, and Catherine Breillat's 36 Fillette (1988) as my fifth.
-But things are looking up: as many woman-directed films (one each from Kathryn Bigelow, Andrea Arnold, Lynne Ramsay, Debra Granik, and Marin Ade) have made my list in the 21st Century as did in the 80 years of the 20th Century that I covered.
+2017 Note: There are only fifteen woman-directed films on my list, with Leni Riefenstahl's Olympia (1938) as my first, Agnes Varda's Cleo from 5 to 7 (1961) as my second (and my only woman-directed year-topper), Chantal Akerman's Jeanne Dielmann (1975) as my third, Varda again with L'une Chante, L'autre Pas (1977) & Vagabond (1985) as my fourth & fifth, Catherine Breillat's 36 Fillette (1988) as my sixth, and Campion's An Angel at my Table (1990) my seventh.
+But things are looking up: more woman-directed films (one each from Kathryn Bigelow, Andrea Arnold, Lynne Ramsay, Debra Granik, Marielle Heller, Marin Ade, Varda, and Dee Rees) have made my list in the 21st Century than did over the 80 years of the 20th Century that my list covers.
+Progress!